paezha/Reproducible-Research-Workflow/Session-04-Research-Data-Management-Principles/README.md

  **Calls on Researchers to:**
   - Complete Data Management Plans
   - Deposit data in recognized digital repository

-  **This document is still in draft and will be implemented gradually to allow capacity to build

 Similar calls for action are seen beyond funders.